OctopusDeploy/docs/src/pages/docs/administration/migrate-spaces-with-octoterra/index.md

 The Octoterra Wizard presents a sequence of prompts for the details of your source Octopus space, the destination Octopus space, and the Terraform backend.

-You are also prompted to spread sensitive variables after confirming that you understand the implications of modifying variables in this manner.
+The wizard also prompts you to spread sensitive variables after confirming that you understand the implications of modifying variables in this manner.
 See the "Spreading sensitive variables" section for more details on the implications of this step.

-You are given the choice to use local tools or container images when running the runbooks to create and apply the Terraform modules.
+You are given the choice to use local tools or [container images](https://octopus.com/docs/projects/steps/execution-containers-for-workers) when running the runbooks to create and apply the Terraform modules.
 See the "Local Tools vs Container Images" section for more information on making this choice.

 The final prompts do not involve any input.
 They automate the process of installing the required community step template steps into the source space, creating runbooks to export the space level resources and projects, and finally running the runbooks.
 See the "Space vs project level resources" section for more information on the distinction between these types of resources.